-Losing fat and gaining muscles only show up by the inches you lose, not by what your scale shows.
-But the real measurement of your progress is how you feel.
-And your friends will notice a change in your appearance and attitude, too.
+Losing fat and gaining muscles show up by the inches they lose.
+Not by what their scale shows them.
+But the real measurement of their progress is how they feel.
+And their friends will notice a change in their appearance and attitude, too.
 The results don't happen overnight, though.
-It may take weeks, but aerobics is well worth the effort in the years to come.
+It may take weeks, but aerobic activity is well worth the effort in the years to come.

 What Kind of Aerobics Exercise Do You Like?